- John Appleby made bold predictions on HANA.

-Even if we push the date to July 1, 2014, for full in combined OLAP/OLTP for Oracle, Appleby and SAP are asking for companies to decommission their current Oracle and DB2 databases, that were superior to HANA in every way but the “in memory” functionality in order to gain 6 months for Oracle and one year for DB2?
+Even if we push the date to July 1, 2014, for full in combined OLAP/OLTP for Oracle, Appleby, and SAP are asking for companies to decommission their current Oracle and DB2 databases, that were superior to HANA in every way but the “in memory” functionality to gain six months for Oracle and one year for DB2?

-If anything that Appleby was saying was true, HANA would not lose in performance to the competing databases.
+If anything that Appleby was saying were true, HANA would not lose in performance to the competing databases.